tusharf5/tusharsharma.dev/content/posts/2022-06-03/index.md

 const result = await retry(callAPI, ["hello", 2, { id: "world" }], 5);
 ```

-The great thing is that it preserves all the types (parameter and return type) of the called function which means one it gives you autocompletion when writing it and also if you are not calling the function correctly the compiler will not compile your code.
+The nice thing is that it preserves all the types (parameter and return type) of the function being called which means that it gives you autocompletion and complains if you are not passing in the right parameters.

 The parameters are typed.